norefle/mrater/README.md

 # MRater

 This is a template project for user studies.
-It provides scaffolding of pages containing a main item with all the required data and related sorted items recommended by the system.
+It provides scaffolding of pages containing the main item with all the required data and related sorted items recommended by the system.

 The user can sort the recommendations by dragging and dropping them.